angarsky/docker-codeception-phantomjs/README.md

-# A Docker image with Codeception and PhantomJS toolkits
+# A Docker image with Codeception and PhantomJS toolkit

 ## Usage